 ExpressVPN’s 256-bit AES encryption the industry standard for a reason – the world’s biggest supercomputer would take millions of years to crack it.
 With that kind of backing, you know your data and location are being kept secure.
 And with a kill switch on board, you’re protected from exposure during the accidental drops that occur from time to time, regardless of your provider.

-Finally, ExpressVPN maintains servers within Mexico (as well as over 2000 in 93 other countries abroad), allowing you to surf and stream the local internet in complete privacy.
+Finally, ExpressVPN maintains servers within Mexico (as well as 3,000+ servers in 94 countries worldwide abroad), allowing you to surf and stream the local internet in complete privacy.

 Arguably, CyberGhost’s greatest feature is its ease of use.
 When you open the app, it suggests six pre-configured profiles, which automatically apply the best VPN settings for your specific use-case.
 This means you don’t have to spend a lot of time trying to configure the best settings for what you spend the most time on – like surfing anonymously, streaming, protecting your Wi-Fi connection, torrenting, or unblocking basic websites.

-With more than 2,700 proxy servers in 60 countries, CyberGhost is a robust, well-established provider, proving its reliability time and again among a loyal customer base.
+With more than 5,900 servers in 90 countries, CyberGhost is a robust, well-established provider, proving its reliability time and again among a loyal customer base.
 Combined with its “choose your VPN” feature, the vast number of servers gives you plenty to choose from.
 Their security is top-notch as well, featuring five encryption protocols that give you enough options to maximize speed, security, or device compatibility – or to keep an even balance between speed and security.

 - Doesn’t unblock all streaming services.

-PrivateVPN runs a network that’s a little smaller than the others on this list, coming in at 100 servers in 56 countries.
+PrivateVPN runs a network that’s a little smaller than the others on this list, coming in at just around 150 servers in 60+ countries.
 But don’t count them out – PrivateVPN offers balanced performance between speed and security, without compromising on either.
 Lightweight and easy to use, this provider’s software works well across a wide range of devices, like smart phones and tablets, as well as desktops and even Fire TV.

 With their 256-bit AES encryption, PrivateVPN keeps your data safe, and includes an automatic kill switch to ensure your defenses are always up.
 DNS leak protections and a zero-logging policy help keep your traffic private, too.